libinruan/proj_ai_with_fastapi/examples/ch03/TESTING_OLLAMA_W_cURL.md

 - Response includes the <think> tags showing the model's internal reasoning process
 - Handles conversation context properly

-# 3. Testing with the Generate API
+# 3. Testing with the Generate API (using "prompt" rather than "messages")

 Ask:
 ```